aiwolf/CompetitionProtocolDivision/en/README.md

 # The 5th International AI Werewolf Competition Protocol Division

 ## Final Results of the Protocol Division
 In the final, approximately 360,000 games were played, including approximately 180,000 15-person village games and 180,000 5-person village games.
-The table below shows the teams ranked 1st to 10th in winning percentage.
+We added three dummy agents to 15-person village in place of the three declined teams.
+The ranking table is shown below.

 | Rank | Team | Kind | Overall | Villager | Seer | Medium | Bodyguard | Werewolf | Possessed |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |